sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 - Configuration of connection options
 - Scripting database options
 - Creation of SQL Server Agent Jobs and Schedules
-- Creation of Maintance plans, backup and restore operations
+- Creation of Maintenance plans, backup and restore operations
 - Multiple out-of-the-box reports and the ability to create custom reports
 - Multiple "wizards" for tasks such as security compliance and risk reports
 - Multiple graphical tools to view and report performance and query plans and the query store feature